jonelo/jonelo/README.md

 ## About me

 Welcome.
 I am Johann N. Löfflmann from Munich, Germany.
 When I was a child I got my first computer, a C64, used.
-My first PC was a brandnew i386DX with 2 MiB of RAM (SIPP-modules!) and an 80 MiB HDD running MS-DOS.
+My first PC was an ultra expensive brandnew i386DX with 2 MiB of RAM (SIPP-modules!) and an 80 MiB HDD running MS-DOS.
+Well, today you won't even find an USB thumb drive of that size.
 I have an university degree in computer science.
 I worked for both Sun Microsystems and Oracle as a tech engineer, and Java was my daily business for many years.
 Today I am working as a presales consultant for tailored IoT projects, as a Chief Information Security Officer (CISO), and a team lead.
 Once a developer, always a developer.
 For 20+ years, I have enjoyed writing FLOSS code.
 Robust, modern, shiny code.
 Well, at least sometimes 😉

 ## Projects